cluster-lab/project-luida-bar/Tutorial_EN.md

 ## Upload to cluster

 1. Follow [these steps](https://creator.cluster.mu/2020/03/28/%E5%88%B6%E4%BD%9C%E3%81%97%E3%81%9F%E3%83%AF%E3%83%BC%E3%83%AB%E3%83%89%E3%82%92%E3%80%8Ccluster%E3%80%8D%E3%81%AB%E3%82%A2%E3%83%83%E3%83%97%E3%83%AD%E3%83%BC%E3%83%89%E3%81%99%E3%82%8B/) to upload as a world on cluster.
 Once uploaded, enter the room yourself, experience the flow of the experiment thoroughly, and confirm its operation.
-   - At this point, avatars can still be freely selected, but once the experiment is officially published, only transparent avatars will be selectable.
+   - At this point, avatars can still be freely selected, but once the experiment is officially published after completing avatar settings (to be explained later), only transparent avatars will be selectable.
 2. If any bugs are found after uploading and you want to fix them and recheck functionality, you can perform a "test upload" and confirm it in cluster's "[Test Space](https://creator.cluster.mu/2024/05/24/testspace/)".

 - Once the bug fixes are made, don't forget to upload the version that is not for testing again.